 GEDmatch.com is a great family finder tool for people who are interested in finding your relatives for FREE.
-It is commonly used by professional genetic genealogists for genealogy research.
-The core features include:
+The website offers a suite of professional-grade genealogy research tools that are not for the faint-of-heart!

 First, upload your DNA data from DNA testing companies like AncestryDNA.
 After receiving the test results of your common ancestor, these companies allow you to download your own raw DNA data and upload that elsewhere to access different information, like GEDmatch.

 List of companies whose raw data are compatible with GEDmatch (links to respective pages explaining how to download raw DNA data):